LucasTavares21/LucasTavares21/README.md

 ### 🎯 Career Goal

-Seeking opportunities as a **Junior Data Analyst, Python Developer, or AI-focused professional**, where I can apply analytical thinking and continue growing in **data-driven and AI environments**.
+Seeking opportunities as a **Python Developer specialized in Data & AI**, where I can apply analytical thinking and continue growing in **data-driven and AI-focused environments**.